-For me at least, the important items often come with a negative emotional charge, some type of fear that is blocking me from taking action.
+For me at least, the important items can often come with a negative emotional charge, some type of fear that is blocking me from taking action.

-It is past time to kick self-sabotage to the curb, and allow our greatness to unfold and benefit not only ourselves, but the world around us.
+It is past time to kick self-sabotage to the curb, and to allow our greatness to unfold and benefit not only ourselves, but the world around us.